JeromTWin10L/Minecraft-Addons/README.md

 And open sd card on Zarchiver and click on the right bottom 'extract here' Icon ,and eject sd card from device after extraction
 # Setting up Windows 10

+Now ,remove sd and put it in your Raspberry pi

+Boot PINN

+Select 'Windows 10 Desktop Core'

+Just click install

+After installation wait some time to make Windows 10 bootable

+And it will reboot and wait some time

+ Enjoy Windows 10 arm64 proffessional

+#